zhengchuanpan/GMAN/README.md

 </p>

 This is the implementation of Graph Multi-Attention Network in the following paper: \
-Chuanpan Zheng, Xiaoliang Fan, Cheng Wang, and Jianzhong Qi, [GMAN: A Graph Multi-Attention Network for Traffic Prediction](https://arxiv.org/abs/1911.08415), AAAI2020 (https://arxiv.org/abs/1911.08415)
+Chuanpan Zheng, Xiaoliang Fan, Cheng Wang, and Jianzhong Qi. "[GMAN: A Graph Multi-Attention Network for Traffic Prediction](https://arxiv.org/abs/1911.08415)", AAAI2020 (https://arxiv.org/abs/1911.08415)

 More details will be added ...